 In fall of 2017, the Beloved Community Village reached out to the RiNo Art District requesting a creative solution to the lack of privacy for villagers.
 With a design in hand, the RiNo Art District brought community volunteers together to install an art fence around the village using colored slats woven into the chain link fence.

 In January 2018, the Beloved village made a short move across the alley with the support of the RiNo Art District, to be able to extend their trial period for another 180 days in the district.
-The City’s 180 Provision is currently under review based on the success of the project and advocacy from key stakeholders and may be amended by the end of 2018.
+As of 2019, the village is at a new location in the district, just off Washington St in Globeville.

 Learn more: Colorado Village Collaborative